 The Inspector General Reform Act of 2008 (Public Law 110-409), amended the Inspector General Act of 1978 and established the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
-The CIGIE is comprised of all Inspectors General whose offices are established by the Inspector General Act of 1978 (and subsequent amendments) - those that are Presidentially-appointed/Senate-confirmed and those that are appointed by agency heads (Designated Federal Entities).
+CIGIE is comprised of all Inspectors General whose offices are established by the Inspector General Act of 1978 (and subsequent amendments) - those that are Presidentially-appointed/Senate-confirmed and those that are appointed by agency heads (Designated Federal Entities).

-During the reporting period ending September 30, 2015, the Inspector General regularly attended monthly CIGIE meetings (and provided responses to various CIGIE inquiries) and meetings of the CIGIE sub-group representing the "Smaller OIGs".
-The Inspector General also attended the 2015 CIGIE Annual Conference held in May 2015.
+During this reporting period, the Inspector General regularly attended monthly CIGIE meetings, provided responses to various CIGIE inquiries, and participated in the 2016 CIGIE Annual Conference held in May 2016.